energysistem/manuals/39793-BZ2/en/12-External_Memories.md

-## MP3 Function with External Memories
+## MP3 Function with External Memory

 In order to play MP3/WMA files, insert an external Micro SD/SDHC memory card in the Micro SD slot (10).